GenesisFan64/Marsiano-MARS/README.md

 -- General --
 - ALL Emulators doesn't trigger the SH2's Error handlers (Address Error, Zero Divide, etc.)
-- ALL Emulators doesn't SOFT reset like in hardware: 68k resets like usual BUT the SH2 side it doesn't restart: it triggers the VRES interrupt and keep going on return. commonly the code it's just a jump to go back to the "HotStart" code.
+- MOST Emulators doesn't SOFT reset like in hardware (only Picodrive does): 68k resets like usual BUT the SH2 side it doesn't restart: it triggers the VRES interrupt and keep going on return. commonly the code it's just a jump to go back to the "HotStart" code.
 ALL values will remain unmodified including comm's
 - The 4-byte LONG alignment limitation is ignored.

 -- 68000 --